obewds/vueventus/docs/modules/configs/buttons.md

 <script setup>
     import DocsPackageVersion from '../../../src/views/compos/DocsPackageVersion.vue'
+    import Buttons from '../../../src/configs/Buttons.js'
 </script>

 # {{ $frontmatter.title }}

-The {{ $frontmatter.title }} holds your application's Tailwind CSS classes for Button elements in your application, excluding color and color palette classes (see [Palette Config Modules](/modules/palettes/) for more info about palette modules).
+The {{ $frontmatter.title }} holds your application's default/prototypal Tailwind CSS classes for Button elements in your application, excluding color and color palette classes (see [Palette Config Modules](/modules/palettes/) for more info about palette modules).